DomGSCripps/DomGSCripps/README.md

     Dissertation: A Comparative Analysis of Two-Dimensional Run Length Encoding for Image Compression (Grade: First)
   - **A-Levels:** Mathematics (A*), Further Mathematics (A*), Computer Science (A*), Physics (A), EPQ (A)

-- **Skills:**
+- **Technical Skills:**
-  - Programming: C++, C#, Python, Java, JavaScript, HTML/CSS
+  - Languages: C#, C++, Python, Java
   - Areas of Expertise: Game Development, Image Processing, Explainable AI
+  - Tools: Unity, Unreal Engine, Photon PUN 2, Visual Studio
+  - Workflow: Git, Linear, Miro, Slack
+  - Other: Multiplayer networking, editor tooling, data-driven design, live iteration, analytics

 - **Achievements:**
+  - Achieved a first-class classification for my dissertation on a new 2D run-length encoding algorithm for image compression, written entirely in C++.
-  - Winner of Crazy Web Game 2024 (1st out of 317 games, sponsored by Unity)
+  - Winner of the Crazy Web Game Jam 2024, an international competition sponsored by Unity, selected from 2,000+ participants.
+  - Received the Undergraduate High Achievers award from the University of Nottingham.
-  - Winner of the 2022.1 Brackeys Game Development Competition (1st in Innovation Category)
+  - Won the 2022.1 Brackeys Game Development Competition – 1st place in Innovation, 6th overall out of 1,600+ entries.
+Led the project, managed development, and delegated tasks.
-  - Undergraduate High Achievers recognition at the University of Nottingham
+  - Created a modular system for a year-long group project, creating a website to train and visualise AI models with a focus on explainable AI.
 </details>

 ---